nishantc1527/Algorithms-Java/cpp.md

 There is a MakeFile for every C++ section.
 All testing is done with Google Test.
 You don't need to download Google Test yourself.

+# Running Files With CMake (Recommended)

+Go to the directory with the `CMakeLists.txt` file.
+Then make the CMake output directory using this:

+    mkdir cmake-build-debug # you can call it whatever you want, but this name is git-ignored cd cmake-build-debug

+Then run the CMake.

+    cmake ../
+    cmake --build .

+Then run the CMake project.

+    ./Algorithms

 # Running Files Without CMake

+Note that without CMake, you can't run tests.

 To compile a file, use this command: